madiator/smarter.github.io/_posts/2021-01-23-choose-rationality.markdown

 Pretty simple right?
 When I encountered this, I chose 3.

-> More than 80 per cent of people answer this question incorrectly.
-If you concluded that the answer cannot be determined, you’re one of them.
-(So was I.) The correct answer is, yes, a married person is looking at an unmarried person.
+> More than 80 per cent of people answer this question incorrectly..
+The correct answer is, yes, a married person is looking at an unmarried person.

 I will let you figure out the reason.
 And then take a minute to reflect on what happened to you when you tried to come up with the answer.
 For me, the answer presented itself, and my brain refused to think through all the possibilities.
 Herein lies the problem.